 Digital Transformation will bring our company together driving efficiency gains across the enterprise via an ERP cloud solution provider and customer relationship management ("CRM") tool.
-Our finance and procurement functions went live February 1, 2022, and we will continue to optimize the system and begin our planning for the next implementation area impacting our manufacturing operations.
-Our CRM tool should be live by the spring of 2023.
+Our teams are working through the global design phase for ERP and we will be piloting the use of the ERP when our newest location in Monterrey, Mexico goes live later this calendar year.
+Our CRM tool goes live this summer across all channels.
+We continue to invest in our online capabilities driving traffic and conversion through our remodel partners.